Will there be another financial crisis?

 That’s a big problem because they can be very damaging…

 A financial crisis causes so much harm because people rely on financial institutions every day: banks provide debit cards so we can pay for things more easily; pension providers help us plan for the future; and insurance companies provide cover in the event that our belongings are damaged, lost or stolen.

-The 2007-08 financial crisis was one of the most severe ever seen.
+Take the 2007-08 financial crisis, which was one of the most severe ever seen.
 Some financial markets effectively closed.
 Others were so badly damaged that businesses and households were unable to get the finance they needed.
 As a result the UK economy suffered the deepest recession since the Second World War.